-It is assumed here that not only is there a high concentration of income in the shares of the very top percentiles of the distribution, but concern over inequality levels would presumably be higher if its actual dimension was more readily accessible.
+Not only is there a high concentration of income in the shares of the very top percentiles of the distribution, but concern over inequality levels would presumably be higher if its actual dimension were more readily accessible.
 To create such awareness, the measuring indicator must be able to make high levels of concentration explicit.
-Palma (2006) suggested the usage of the ratio now known as "the Palma", whose key feature is its focus on the tails of the distribution where change is happening, particularly at the top decile.
+Palma (2006) suggests the usage of the ratio now known as 'the Palma', whose key feature is its focus on the tails of the distribution where change is happening, particularly at the top decile.
 This indicator thus comes much closer to describing actual income dynamics (compared, for instance, to the Gini).
 However, it is very likely that the distribution within this decile is highly unequal as well.
-So what happens if we disaggregate the top decile and look at the top 5 percent instead?
+So what happens if we disaggregate the top decile and look at the top 5 per cent instead?
+How does its share compare between countries and over time?